The Palm Beach County Sports Hall of Fame Awards

 Honoring Palm Beach County Sports Legends

-The Palm Beach County Sports Hall of Fame will honor the 46th annual induction class in a ceremony on April 2, 2023, at the Palm Beach Kennel Club.
-The 2023 Hall of Fame Inductees are Alfred Morris, Johnny Rutledge, Jon Bostic, Sonja Friend-Uhl, Brad Peacock, Eric Moore, and Jim Arbogast.
+The Palm Beach County Sports Hall of Fame honored its 46th annual induction class in a ceremony on April 2, 2023, at the Palm Beach Kennel Club.
+The 2023 Hall of Fame Inductees were Alfred Morris, Johnny Rutledge, Jon Bostic, Sonja Friend-Uhl, Brad Peacock, Eric Moore, and Jim Arbogast.

 Established in 1977

 In 1977, after years of covering local sports, veteran sportswriter Chuck Otterson decided the time was right to formally recognize the accomplishments of area athletes.
 The Palm Beach County Sports Commission has been involved with this event since 2004, developing it into the successful program it is today.

 Nominations are made by the general public and members of the Hall of Fame Committee.
 Candidates must have been born, attended school, or achieved their major sports accomplishment in Palm Beach County in order to be considered for the Hall of Fame.
 Candidates must never have been convicted or found guilty of a felony offense.
 Nominations are reviewed and committee members and past inductees select the individuals welcomed annually into the Hall of Fame.